Mississippi Seed Fund

 How do I get the money?

-Potential applicants will submit an oral presentation of their business proposal accompanied by a business plan or a product development plan to Innovate Mississippi.
-Once a proposal meets Innovate Mississippi application standards, the applicant will be invited to formally apply to the fund.
-A completed application, and required document attachments including four (4) copies of a complete business plan, must be filed with the program manager.
-Innovate Mississippi staff will review all applications and business plans for completeness and compliance with eligibility requirements.
-Those applications business plans that meet the standard criteria will be forwarded to an expert, independent review committee for analysis and scoring.
-Applicants whose plans exceed the minimum required score will be offered an award contract at the recommended funding level until program funds are exhausted.
+Potential applicants will meet with Innovate Mississippi staff to present their business plans and funding proposal.
+Once a proposal meets Innovate Mississippi application standards, the applicant will be formally invited to apply to the Seed Fund.
+A completed application and required documents, including a business plan or product development plan (R&D), will be filed with the Seed Fund program manager.
+Innovate Mississippi staff will then review the application, business plan and documents for completeness and compliance with eligibility requirements.
+Those applications and business plans that meet the standard criteria will be forwarded to an expert, third party reviewer for analysis and scoring.
+Once due diligence is complete, applications will be presented to the Seed Fund Investment Board for a final decision.
+Upon approval, the Seed Fund Agreement and Note will be prepared and signed by both parties.
+Draws on the award will be made on a reimbursement basis.

-Guidelines for writing business plans and a description of the qualification and scoring criteria are available from the Innovate Mississippi.
-Innovate Mississippi can also help applicants identify service providers to assist them.
+Contact Innovate Mississippi at 601-960-3610 to set up an in-person or phone meeting to discuss your company's plans.
+Innovate Mississippi staff can provide guidance in developing business strategies and also help applicants identify service providers to assist them.
 Applicants are encouraged to use these resources to help them prepare successful application materials.